TechUp-Labs/Request-Goblin/README.md

 Request-Goblin is a multiple request handling Library.
 The way the two apps communicate is with a simple HTTP request.

-This package allows you to receive webhooks in a Laravel app.
+This Algorithm allows you to receive Multiple Request in a Laravel app.
 It has support for [verifying signed calls](#verifying-the-signature-of-incoming-webhooks), [storing payloads and processing the payloads](#storing-and-processing-webhooks) in a queued job.

-If you need to send webhooks, take a look at our [laravel-webhook-server](https://github.com/spatie/laravel-webhook-server) package.

 ## Support us